-The Fire Suppression Division includes 111 sworn personnel divided into three shifts providing full time response to all categories of emergencies.
-Suppression operates around the clock working three shifts on a 24/48 hour rotation.
-The department has six stations strategically located to provide efficient coverage for the city.
-Full time deployment capabilities include three standard Engine Companies, three Rescue Engine Companies, one Quint Aerial apparatus, two air crash rescue vehicles, and two 100 ft Platform aerial apparatus.
+The Fire Suppression Division includes 123 sworn personnel divided into three shifts providing full-time response to all categories of emergencies.
+Suppression operates around the clock, working three shifts on a 24/48 hour rotation.
+The Department has seven stations strategically located to provide efficient coverage for the City.
+Plans for an eighth station are being finalized.
+Full time deployment capabilities include six standard Engine Companies, one Rescue Engine Company, one 107 foot Quint Aerial apparatus, two 100 foot Platform Aerial apparatus, and one Air Crash Rescue vehicles.

-Additional reserve apparatus include a Quint Aerial apparatus and two additional engines fully equipped and ready for deployment during large scale emergencies.
-Reserve apparatus are manned by call back off duty personnel or thru our mutual aid agreement with Warren County Fire.
+Additional reserve apparatus include a Quint Aerial apparatus and two additional engines fully equipped and ready for deployment during large-scale emergencies.
+Reserve apparatus are manned by call back off duty personnel or through our mutual aid agreement with Warren County Fire.

-The Division of Prevention and Inspection provides services that reduce the frequency of fire.
-This division is staffed with one Assistant Chief, one full time inspector (civilian), one Education Specialist, and two fire investigator/inspectors.
-They are responsible for ensuring compliance with fire codes and regulations, new construction plan review, investigating the cause of fires, and prosecuting arson.
-This division also provides fire safety education to area schools, industry, and the community at large.
+The Prevention/Inspection Division provides services that reduce the frequency of fire.
+This division is staffed with one Assistant Chief, one full-time Inspector (civilian), one Community Risk Reduction Coordinator/Public Information Officer, three Fire Investigators, and one Accelerant Detection Canine.
+This division is responsible for ensuring compliance with fire codes and regulations, investigating the cause of fires, and prosecuting arson and providing fire safety education to area schools, industry, and the community at large.

-The Training Division is currently staffed by one Assistant Chief and one Captain.
-This division co-ordinates, tracks, and records training for all department members in firefighting, fire rescue, hazardous materials, and all types of specialty rescue.
-The department's Operation's schedule is produced and updated by this division.
+The Training Division is currently staffed by one Assistant Chief, one Captain, and one Office Associate.
+This division coordinates, tracks, and records training for all department members in firefighting, fire rescue, hazardous materials, and all types of specialty rescue.
+The Department's Operations Schedule is produced and updated by this division.
 They assist with the development of training initiatives that include the latest methods, techniques and skills.
-Our training facility includes a live burn building, a three story training tower, a flash over chamber and a short drivers training course.
-The department is committed to a strong training program which includes outside instructors and travel for instructional purposes as resources permit.
-The Fire Service is a dynamic, changing profession requiring constant training to provide a high level of services.
+Our training facility includes a live burn building, a three story training tower, a flashover chamber, and a short driver's training course.
+The Department is committed to a strong training program which includes outside instructors and travel for instructional purposes as resources permit.
+The fire service is a dynamic, changing profession requiring constant training to provide a high level of services.

 Human Resources Division

-The Administrative Division of the Bowling Green Fire Department works with City's Human Resource Department to provide a comprehensive Recruitment, Application, and Testing Process that ensures our department will continue to maintain a pool of top quality fire candidates from which to hire.
+The Administrative Division of the Bowling Green Fire Department works with the City's Human Resource Department to provide a comprehensive recruitment, application, and testing process that ensures our Department will continue to maintain a pool of top quality fire candidates from which to hire.
 We conduct candidate testing annually or bi-annually as dictated by need.
-Any person wishing to be notified for application to the Fire Department may register their name and address to Human Resources and they will be contacted when the next application process begins.
-If you would like to be registered for notification fill out this form and submit it to Human Resources.
-Thanks for your interest in the Bowling Green Fire Department.
-Professionals at your service!
+Any person wishing to be notified for application to the Fire Department may register their name and address with Human Resources and they will be contacted when the next application process begins.

 Let us know if anything is wrong with this page.
 However, please don't include any personal or financial information.